-First and last name: Date: Class: nineral with the relevant box.
-MICRONUTRIEN 11 V WHAT THE FOOD GIVES OUR BODIES Vitamin A Helps with the development and maintenance of bones and teeth.
+Match the micronutrient First and last name: Date: Class: Dra w a line to matcl n each vitamin or n nineral with the relevant box.
+MICRONUTRIEN IT V WHAT THE FOOD GIVES OUR BODIES Vitamin A Helps with the development and maintenance of bones and teeth.
 Also, important for heart health.
 Zinc Important for healthy blood (aids in the circulation of oxygen in the blood).
 Calcium Keeps your teeth and gums healthy.
 Also important for keeping the immune system strong.
 Iron Keeps the immune system strong.
 Important for eyesight, especially at night.
 Also keeps the skin and membranes healthy.
 Vitamin C Essential for healing of wounds, blood formation and growth.